 Every company that strives to close the gender equality gap must start from within.
-Recruiting, promoting and developing in equal measures, training senior management to let go of subconscious biases and making equality a measure of performance for team managers.
+Recruiting, promoting, and developing in equal measures.
+Training senior management to let go of subconscious biases.
+Making equality a measure of performance for team managers.
 Research shows that planning is an integral step to success.
-Companies with formal diversity programmes and buy-in from top management are making the biggest strides as evident in EY, Google, Uber and Facebook.
-These giants have implemented extensive steps to ensure broader inclusion, research and encouragement to diversify.
+Companies with formal diversity programmes and buy-in from top management are making the biggest strides, as evident in EY, Google, Uber, and Facebook.
+These giants have implemented extensive steps to ensure broader inclusion, research, and encouragement to diversify.

 So how do we ensure gender diversity is encouraged and practised in the workplace?